thtsystems/open-visit/CONTRIBUTING.md

  ├ 📂 web ## Web client application in React.
 ```

 Some modules are shared with each other trough the [Workspace](https://pnpm.io/workspaces) feature from the `pnpm` package manager.
-For example, the `@open-visit/api` module imports the `@open-visit/database` module to connect to the database, and the `@open-visit/auth` as the authentication helper.
+For example, the `@open-visit/api` module imports the `@open-visit/database` module to connect to the database.

 To install the dependencies, run `pnpm install` on the root directory.
-This will install the dependencies for all workspaces.
+This will install the dependencies for all workspaces, including the ones under child directories.

 #### Running the database container with Docker